1871fotc/fotc/docs/about/extraordinary-stories.md

 On the 13^th^ of July 1893 William James Affleck married Maud Voller Lade.
 They had three children, two daughters and a son.

-From his humble beginning with The National Mutual in Queensland William James Affleck worked his way to the top after administrative postings in Bowenand Townsville, and then back in Brisbane.
+From his humble beginning with The National Mutual in Queensland William James Affleck worked his way to the top after administrative postings in Bowen and Townsville, and then back in Brisbane.
 He became manager for Queensland in 1919, retaining this position with distinction until his death while on sick leave in 1932 at the age of 64.
 Other Afflecks had died at an even earlier age suffering from heart disease, the cause of William James Affleck's death.

 Throughout his life Affleck had retained his links with the land by interesting himself in community affairs and being actively involved with the Royal National Agricultural and Industrial Society, the RNA, when he returned to Brisbane in 1902, from his Townsville posting.
 He loved horses and in his early working life he rode long distances while on insurance business.
 In Townsville he had been active in the local agricultural show as well as horse shows.